 The redpoll would take short flights along the bank every so often to be followed by its admirers and re-located feeding on the poppy seeds.
 It showed virtually no alarm at the presence of so many birders and photographers looking down from almost point blank range.
 Indeed it's 'tameness' has been a notable feature of it's stay, as it was with the one in Norfolk.
 I do hope it's confiding nature and lack of fear will not be it's undoing.
 There has already been one close encounter with a Sparrowhawk but the continued presence of birders may be enough to deter that threat for the time being at least.

 So time passed and after an hour we decided to head off.
 It was just approaching 11am.
 "Just one last look Clackers?"
-'OK by me, not a problem'.
+I pleaded.
+'OK by me, not a problem' he replied.
 We took one last lingering look with the redpoll still hard at it in the middle of a tangle of Yellow Horned Poppy stems.
 We walked slowly back to the car noting a passing Red Throated Diver high over the cold, grey sea.
 "Fancy some breakfast?"
 'Good idea.
 There must be somewhere in Aldeburgh'.
 There was.
 Munchies - where without fear of exaggeration I can say that the breakfast was one of the best I have had.
 No dissent from Clackers either.
 Happy Christmas everyone.